 - 15. This clause provides for the Council to consist of between 15 and 25 members, of whom at least 12 shall be Aborigines and at least 2 Torres Strait Islanders.
 The Chairperson must be an Aborigine.
-Ex-officio members comprise members of Parliament to be nominated by the Minister, by the Leader of the Opposition, and by the leaders of any other non-Government parties in the Parliament, together with the Chairperson and Deputy Chairperson of the Aboriginal and Torres Strait Islander Commission. - 16.
+The Minister, the Leader of the Opposition, and the leaders of any other non-Government parties in the Parliament, can each nominate one member of Council.
+Ex-officio members comprise the Chairperson and Deputy Chairperson of the Aboriginal and Torres Strait Islander Commission. - 16.
 Under clause 14(3), the Minister is required to consult with the Leader of the Opposition and any other non-government party in the Parliament, in addition to the Aboriginal and Torres Strait Islander Commission, before giving advice to the Governor-General on appointments.